Coastal Health District reports 21 ‘breakthrough’ COVID-19 cases

 “Vaccines, while very effective, don’t make you bulletproof,” said Dr. Lawton Davis, the health director of the Coastal Health District.

-Of about 70 thousand people who are fully vaccinated in the district, he says 21 have contracted COVID-19.
+Of about 70,000 people who are fully vaccinated in the district, he says 21 have contracted COVID-19.

-Infected individuals ranged from 17 to 84-years-old and only two had reported recent travel.
-Dr. Davis says most had mild cases, but some had to be hospitalized.
+Infected individuals ranged from ages 17 to 84, and only two had reported recent travel.
+Davis says most had mild cases, but some had to be hospitalized.

 He says severe cases mainly appeared in those who had a type of comorbidity.